tilgep/Mapchooser-Unlimited/README.md

 {
     "Groups" // Start of groups - Don't change this
     {
-        "Group name" // Can be changed
+        "Group name" // Can be changed (visible in !showmapconfig) {
-        {
             "Cooldown"    "10"  // All maps in the group will be put on 10 cooldown when any of them is played "Max"         "2"   // Only 2 of these maps will appear in the map vote